thacheshirecat/doctor-search/README.md

 * Navigate to project folder doctor-search in the terminal and execute "npm install"
 * After install completes execute "./node_modules/.bin/jasmine init"
 * execute "karma init"
-* execute "npm test" and view in either the console or the browser the result of the tests.
 * execute "npm run start" and the program will open in your browser

 ## Specs